afroditeapp/afrodite-backend/docs/api_usage.md

 All textual data will be sent with `/account/setup` that path will only be used when account state is in initial setup.

-Client initial setup will create new image moderation request with two images using path `/media/moderation/request`.
+Client initial setup will create new image moderation request with one flagged as real camera image and one other image.
+Check section 'image moderation request' to see how to do that.

 The client initial setup will then request state transfer to `normal` state using path `/account/complete_initial_setup`.
 Account server will check that all